SPOD is a major player in the Print On Demand industry….

 If you’re a fashionista, you know that you can drop a lot of money on different clothing items, including hats.
 While hats may be a mere accessory, they can still be worth a lot of money depending on their unique history or unconventional design.

-Here are some of the most expensive hats in the world:
+Here are some of the most expensive hats from around the world:

 Vivienne Westwood hat worn by Pharrell Williams — How can a hat become worth more than its original purchase price?
 Put it on the head of a celebrity.
 Pharrell Williams paid around $200 for his Vivienne Westwood hat that he wore to the Grammys in 2014.
 However, when he auctioned the hat off for the charity From One Hand to Another, the hat sold at auction for $44,100.
 That’s a pretty steep increase in value.